easemob/easemob-uikit-react/README.md

 ## Overview

 `agora-chat-uikit` is a UI component library based on the Chat SDK.
-It provides common UI components, module components containing chat business logic, and container components, which allows users to customize using renderX method. `agora-chat-uikit` provides a provider to manage data.
+It provides pure UI components, module components containing chat business logic, and container components, which allows users to customize using renderX method. `agora-chat-uikit` provides a provider to manage data.
 The provider automatically listens for chat SDK events to update data and drive UI updates.
 Developers can use the library to quickly build custom IM applications based on actual business requirements.

 ## Technical principles

 UIKIt consists of three parts: UI component, mobx store for managing data, chat SDK.
 UI components include container components, composite Components module, and pure UI components.
 These components at different levels are exposed to the outside world.
 Users can reference any of these components to build their own applications.
-UIkit uses mobx to manage global data, and users can reference the rootStore to get all the data and the action method, which can be used to manipulate the data.
+UIkit uses mobx to manage global data, and users can reference the rootStore to get all the data and the action method, which can be used to modify the data.
 UIKit integrates chat SDK internally and interacts with the server through chat SDK.

 <div align=center> <img src="./docs/uikit.png" width = "400" height = "450" /></div>